foundry-vtt-community/wiki.js/development/guides/understanding-form-applications.md

  - Handle color picker and range type inputs, so that the value chosen in these inputs is displayed in an associated input field (i.e. show the hex code of a chosen color in a textbox next to the color picker).
    - Using this requires your form HTML to be set up in the way that the `FormApplication` expects.

-# How does it do it?
+## How does it do it?
-When a `FormApplication` is submitted, it gathers all of the input fields in the form and puts them in an object (with the help of [`FormDataExtended`](https://foundryvtt.com/api/FormDataExtended.html)).
+When a `FormApplication`'s `<form>` element is submitted, it gathers all of the input fields in the form and puts them in an object (with the help of [`FormDataExtended`](https://foundryvtt.com/api/FormDataExtended.html)).
 This object is then passed to the abstract method `FormApplication#_updateObject`, which updates the underlying object according to whatever logic is defined there by the concrete subclass you are using.

-# How do I use it?
+## How do I use it?

-## Creating a subclass of `FormApplication`
+### Defining a subclass of `FormApplication`
 Since `FormApplication` is an abstract class, you must define a subclass for it which meets some default assumptions.
 Some of these assumptions are listed in the documentation for the class, but a detailed list is included here for clarity:

 1. `FormApplication`s are intended to target/edit one object at a time.

-2. As with all `Application` subclasses, you must override `Application.defaultOptions` in your subclass and at least provide a Handlebars template to be displayed as the content of the `Application`. `FormApplication` adds an additonal requirement that your template should have a single `FORM` element as its outermost element.
+2. As with all `Application` subclasses, you must override `Application.defaultOptions` in your subclass and at least provide a Handlebars template to be displayed as the content of the `Application`. `FormApplication` adds an additonal requirement that your template should have a single `<form>` element as its outermost element.
    - TODO: include notes about valid default option properties (see [`Application` docs](https://foundryvtt.com/api/alpha/Application.html)).
    - TODO: include notes about `FormApplication` specific options: `closeOnSubmit`, `submitOnChange`, `submitOnClose`, and `editable`.

 3. Your subclass *must* override the abstract method `FormApplication#_updateObject`. `FormApplication` does not have a default implementation for this method, which is responsible for applying the form data to the underlying data object.
 It is up to you to determine how to interpret the form data and apply it.

-## Using your subclass
+### Using your subclass

 When you create an instance of your `FormApplication` subclass, you must provide a reference to the object that the form is modifying, like so: `new MyFormApplication(myObject).render(true)`.
 So long as you have implemented your subclass according to the requirements listed above, `FormApplication` should handle the rest.

+> :warning: This example does not seem to match up with the statement above as it does not require an object be present.
+We should add that providing an object is not necessary.
+{.is-warning}

-## Example
+### Example
 ```js
 /**
  * Define your class that extends FormApplication